 - Take standardized tests (GRE, MCAT, LSAT, etc).

-- Stay organized.
-Applying to graduate programs is time- and labor-intensive.
-Set up an organization system to keep all the pieces of each application together.
+- Applying to graduate programs is time- and labor-intensive: build an organizational system to keep each application together.

 - Initiate and maintain funding opportunities, like RAs, TAs, GAs, scholarships, grants, etc.